Cap-go/tutorials/src/content/plugins-tutorials/capacitor-faceverify.md

 ---
-"title": "Using Capacitor Face Verify Package Tutorial", "description": "Step-by-step guide on how to use the @erroba/capacitor-faceverify package with Capacitor in your project.", "created_at": "2022-01-25",
+title: Using Capacitor Face Verify Package Tutorial
+description: Step-by-step guide on how to use the @erroba/capacitor-faceverify package with Capacitor in your project.
-"published": true,
-"slug": "capacitor-faceverify"
+created_at: 2022-01-25
+published: true
+slug: capacitor-faceverify
 ---